About the NIS Cooperation Group

 Among the key outputs of the NIS Cooperation Group, there are non-binding guidelines to the EU Members States to allow effective and coherent implementation of the NIS Directive across the EU and to address wider cybersecurity policy issues.

-Since its establishment, the Group has published seven working documents:
+Since its establishment, the Group has published eight working documents: